pingponghero12/Automation/README.md

 - `obde.sh` - remove current vault, pull vault from github, decrypt and unzip it.
 In future I want to also include copying `init.lua` in `rebuild`.

+## Installation
+Directory with scripts that automate manual installation of OSes.
+Currently only avaible is for NixOS.

+- `nixos_default.sh` - install nixos with default config for bios.
+Tested and working.

 ## Setup
-Scripts that help with setup on new machine.
+Old scripts that help with setup on new machine.
 - `git_setup.sh` - script to setup git on new machine.
 Here main has ssh keys enctypted with `ansible vault`.
 - `ubuntu_wm_stup.sh` - old script to setup basic i3wm with tools I use on ubuntu - DEPRECATED